BonnierNews/flappy-wasp-game/README.md

 # Flappy Wasp Game

 This is a guide for making Flappy Wasp Game.
+Just follow this guide and at the end you will have created a game!

-## **Tips & Tricks**
+## **Before you start**

-Förklara att man kan se den färdiga koden.
+- Please visit the links to p5.js's documentation if you get stuck!
-Förklara att man kan trycka på funktionerna för att se deras dokumentation.
+- If you still don't get it; you can view the complete code snippet for each step if you click **"Cheatcheet: Complete code"**.

 ---